wakkihaya/neurotechjp/src/md/en/blog/5-bci-gadget-reviews.md

 ## By use

-**If you just want to do a little EEG analysis at a low cost, Muse, NeuroSky.**
+**If you are a beginner in this space, who hasn’t experienced EEG analysis and want to try EEG analysis for the first time, use low cost device relatively, such as Muse, NeuroSky.**

-**If you want to measure and analyze properly, use Emotiv, OpenBCI.**
+**If you have already experienced EEG analysis and want to measure/analyze/develop based on rich data, use Emotiv, OpenBCI.**

-**If you want to build a full stack of BCI apps, Neurosity.**
+**If you want to build a full stack of BCI apps integrated with mobile or web, use Neurosity.**

 &nbsp;